camayal/OnScreeM/README.md

 ## Installation and execution
 No installation required.

-Use any of the binaries in the [Releases](https://github.com/camayal/OnScreeM/releases/latest) section.
-Those are executables and should work on Windows (`OnScreeM.exe`) or Linux (`OnScreeM`).

-Or just download the script [`OnScreeM.py`](https://raw.githubusercontent.com/camayal/OnScreeM/main/OnScreeM.py) in any folder and run it using Python v.3.x.x, for example:
+Download the script [`OnScreeM.py`](https://raw.githubusercontent.com/camayal/OnScreeM/main/OnScreeM.py) in any folder and run it using Python v.3.x.x, for example:

 ```Bash
 python -m OnScreeM.py